nawawi/docket-cache/readme.txt

 By default, WordPress allocates the memory limit to 256 MB.
 Combined with MySQL and Web Server, you need more than 256 MB.
 If you're using a cheap hosting plan that allocates only 256 MB for totals usage.
 It is not enough, and Docket Cache can't improve your website performance.

 = What’s the difference with the other object cache plugins? = Docket Cache is an Object Cache Accelerator.
-It does some optimization of caching like cache post queries, comments counting, WordPress translation and more before storing the object caches.
+It does some Optimisation of caching like cache post queries, comments counting, WordPress translation and more before storing the object caches.

 = Can I pair using it with other cache plugin? =
 Yes and No. You can pair using it with page caching plugin, but not with the object cache plugin.